 These may take five hours or more, with some significant height gain and rough bits to the paths, but still usually straightforward to tackle in calm weather:

-Join us with a Mountaineering Scotland family membership, starting from just £16.75/year when you pay by direct debit.
+Join us with a Mountaineering Scotland family membership.

 We are here to help you and your family get the most out of Scotland's hills, crags and climbing walls - with a quarterly magazine filled with news and ideas, money-saving special offers and discounts at outdoor shops and accommodation, low cost courses, advice, coaching and competitions.